InvTrack/invtrack/native/README.md

 - run `npm i`,

-- if running on Windows, make sure to set `git config --global core.autocrlf true`.
+- if running on Windows, make sure to disable autocrlf wizardry, prettier takes care of that `git config --global core.autocrlf false`.

 ## Usage